-San Marino takes in 60,000 international tourist arrivals a year.
+San Marino takes in 60,000 visitors a year.
 This makes San Marino the least visited country in Europe.

-Liechtenstein is the second least visited country in Europe and attracts 69,000 tourists a year.
+Liechtenstein is the second least visited country and attracts 69,000 tourists a year.

 Moldova is located between Romania and the Ukraine and welcomes 121,000 visitors a year.

-Tourism in Europe is at an all-time high, 538 million international tourists arrived in the EU last year!
-These EU tourism statistics demonstrate that Europe is very popular amongst tourists, it is the most visited region in the world and accounts for 50% of international arrivals.
+This industry is at an all-time high, 538 million global tourists arrived in the EU last year!
+Tourism in Europe statistics demonstrates that it is very popular amongst tourists, it is the most visited region in the world and accounts for 50% of international visitors.

-The least visited country in Europe is San Marino, it often gets overlooked by tourists because of its size as it is the fifth smallest country in the world.
+The least visited country is San Marino, it often gets overlooked by tourists because of its size as it is the fifth smallest country in the world.
 Liechtenstein is the second least visited country in Europe.
 It is situated in the Alps and is only 62 square miles, but it is the perfect uncrowded skiing location and has a beautiful Alpine landscape.
-Moldova is also one of the least visited countries in Europe, it boasts an immense history and is a fantastic location if you want a cheap weekend escape.
+Moldova is also one of the least visited countries, it boasts an immense history and is a fantastic location if you want a cheap weekend escape.

-France, the UK, Italy, Spain and Germany are in the top ten outbound market locations in the World.
+France, the UK, Italy, Spain, and Germany are the most visited countries in Europe and in the top ten outbound market locations in the World.

 Lithuania’s tourism has increased, they have recorded four times more overnight stays in 2017 than 2009.